mpaepper/content-chatbot/README.md

 Alternatively, use it in an interactive chatbot style fashion.

-All this can be achieved with a tool called <a href="https://github.com/hwchase17/langchain" target='_blank'>langchain</a>.
+All this can be achieved with a tool called <a href="https://github.com/hwchase17/langchain" target='_blank'>langchain</a> which in turn uses the OpenAI API.

 This simple repository showcases how to apply it on your own website content.